 Difference in Work Culture

 An investor may find it difficult to adapt to the work culture of the country and the people where he is investing.
-A large number of workers may already be working in the existing set-up.
-Differences in ideologies and work-culture may lead to employee dissatisfaction, low morale, and attrition.
+A large number of workers may already be working in the existing setup.
+Differences in ideologies and work culture may lead to employee dissatisfaction, low morale, and attrition.
 Hence, it can prove to be a drain on the organization’s resources and lead to a lot of inefficiency and mismanagement.

 Difference between Brownfield Investment vs. Greenfield Investment

 A Greenfield Investment is also a type of Foreign Direct Investment in which an investor- a Company or an individual sets up a business in another country as a subsidiary.
-In this case, the new set-up for business is done totally from scratch, unlike in a Brownfield Investment.
+In this case, the new set-up for business is totally from scratch, unlike in a Brownfield Investment.
 The construction of all the facilities such as factory premises, offices, stores, etc. is totally new.

-An investor may choose a Greenfield investment over a Brownfield investment because of flexibility in setting up facilities according to the needs of the project.
+An investor may choose a Greenfield investment over a Brownfield investment because of the flexibility in setting up facilities according to the needs of the project.
 The investor has total control over where his money is being spent.
-Also, the set-up will be new and fresh, and hence shall be free from requirements of any major repairs and maintenance in the initial years.
+Also, the set-up will be new and fresh and hence shall be free from requirements of any major repairs and maintenance in the initial years.
 The company can also hire new employees as per its needs and requirement.

-Thus, a thorough analysis of the facilities, incentives, quantum of investments, project executions time frame, etc should take place.
+Thus, a thorough analysis of the facilities, incentives, quantum of investments, project execution time frame, etc should take place.
 And only after this the ultimate route for entering into a new country should be decided.

 This quiz will help you to take a quick test of what you have read here.